 Publication of the Renewed Sustainable Finance Strategy is expected in Q1 2021.

-The ISLA Council for Sustainable Finance (ICSF) launched in January 2020, led primarily by beneficial owners, developed the Principles for Sustainable Securities Lending (PSSL) and helped advocate the compatibility of securities lending to ESG Principles.
-In December 2020, as this work concluded, ISLA created an ESG Steering working group with representation from both buy-side and sell-side members.
+In December 2020, ISLA created an ESG Steering working group with representation from both buy-side and sell-side members.
 Working with relevant industry stakeholders as well as the regulatory community, the group looks to develop an ‘ESG Policy Framework’ around four key pillars; Advocacy & Consultations, Best Practice, Regulation and Thought Leadership.

 Please note, ISLA has a separate Corporate Social Responsibility section, which focuses specifically on its own CSR strategy amongst other things.